 Before discussing the current state of things, let’s dive deeper into some of the potential benefits posed by effective interoperability in construction projects.
 A 2007 study from McGraw Hill identifies the following impediments eliminated by strong interoperability:

-In addition to these, the study also identified the resulting benefits from eliminating these issues:
+In addition to these, the study also identified the resulting benefits of eliminating these issues:

 CMAA’s 2015 article identifies the following causes for the continued inadequate interoperability that we see today: